Eziclip

 Where Happy Scribe is genuinely better

 Happy Scribe is a fuller transcription service, and in two ways it genuinely does more.
 It offers paid human transcription — real people typing the transcript — which on hard audio (heavy accents, crosstalk, noisy rooms, specialist jargon) reaches near-perfect accuracy that no automatic model, Eziclip's included, can guarantee.
 It also has no practical length ceiling and adds team and platform features — shared workspaces, subtitle translation across many languages, an export to more formats, and integrations — built for agencies and newsrooms processing hours of media.
-Eziclip is the focused, free, private option: fast AI transcription of a clip you can edit and download, with nothing uploaded.
+Eziclip is the focused, free, in-browser option: fast AI transcription of a clip you can edit and download.
 For guaranteed accuracy on difficult audio or high-volume team workflows, Happy Scribe does more.
+And when the job grows past this one tool, the same site has Studio — a full multi-track video editor in your browser, with the option to connect your own AI to edit for you.

 Questions

-Yes — Eziclip transcribes your audio or video entirely in your browser, so the file never leaves your device.
+Yes — Eziclip transcribes your audio or video entirely in your browser.
 It's free with no account, no watermark and no minute caps, where Happy Scribe is a limited free trial that becomes paid and uploads your media to its cloud.

 Eziclip uses a Whisper-family AI model and is strong on clear speech in ~100 languages, and every word is editable so you can fix names and slang.
 But recognition is never perfect: on hard audio — heavy accents, crosstalk, noise — Happy Scribe's paid human-transcription add-on can hit accuracy that automatic models can't guarantee.
 For that, Happy Scribe is genuinely better.